Alessandro Nunziante (footballer)

-Alessandro Nunziante (born 14 March 2007) is an Italian professional football goalkeeper who currently plays for Udinese.
+Alessandro Nunziante (born 14 March 2007) is an Italian professional footballer who plays as a goalkeeper for club Arezzo on loan from club Udinese.

 Club career

 Nunziante came through the youth academy of Benevento and was promoted to the senior team ahead of the 2023–24 Serie C season.
 He made 31 league appearances, keeping 9 clean sheets during his debut season, establishing himself as a first-choice goalkeeper.

 On 29 July 2025, Nunziante signed a professional contract with Udinese until 30 June 2030.

 International career

 Nunziante has represented Italy U17 and Italy U19 in UEFA youth competitions.